emodeca/factorio_mod_downloader/README.md

 # factorio_mod_downloader

 This script is for downloading enabled mods from mods/mod-list.json.
-It's ideal for debugging mods compatibility crashes on start up stage.
+It's ideal for debugging mods compatibility crashes on data stage.

 ### Use in Factorio's root folder
 1. Copy download_mod.py to Factorio's root.